Making of FOURFOLD

 I did however create an "orange" platform, which was like yellow, but had to be stepped on twice before it dissapeared.
 I scraped it out in the end because it wasn't fun and made levels rather mundane.

 The rendering is really straightforward, because the platforms are just standard cubes.
-And since there is no rotation, I saved some bytes by drawing only the visible part of a cube: Sketch of the visible part of cube Only half the vertices required!
+And since there is no rotation, I saved some bytes by drawing only the visible part of a cube: Only half the vertices required!
 The shader handles the coloring and shadows.
 If you observe closely, you'll notice that the platform color fades out into the background from top to bottom.

 Player